Outreach Kit, Section 3: Branding & Messaging

 In thinking about your brand here are a few ideas to help you get started.
 As you go through each of the exercises below, record your answers on your template.

 • Describe your project or center using any six words.
-Some examples might include – innovative, educational, inclusive, student-focused, friendly, supportive, exciting, cutting-edge.
+Some examples might include – innovative, educational, student-focused, friendly, supportive, exciting, cutting-edge.

 • Pick three descriptors that describe your project or center’s personality.
 Friendly, open, smart, calm, intense, powerful – this can be a little difficult at first but have fun with it - it’s an interesting way to see how each person on the team thinks about the project or center.